l-atelier-des-chercheurs/dodoc/README.md

 ### Clone the repo or download it
 To download the repository, click on the "Download zip" button on the dodoc Github page

-To clone the repository open the terminal and type this command
+(Recommended - easier for Updates) To clone the repository open the terminal and type this command
 ```git clone https://github.com/sarahgarcin/dodoc.git```

 ###Install nodejs on your computer